 In August, a one-day workshop was held in Darwin to discuss operational and other matters concerning the Board's activities.
-This was attended by all existing Board Members and the Secretariat staff.
+These days were attended by most Board Members and the Secretariat staff.
 Members from the Board who reside in Alice Springs were able to attend this meeting.
-The date chosen was to coincide with the month's Board Meetings, which enabled members to meet face-to-face rather than through the Zoom procedures.
+The dates chosen was to coincide with the month's Board Meetings, which enabled members to meet face-to-face.
+A further day of Cultural Capacity building was also held, presented by Juanita Jones (Director Aboriginal Strategy and Coordination) and EVP members from Tiwi Islands and Yuendumu.
 This was very successful.
 Perhaps more time would have made it even more beneficial.

-This Workshop has been regarded as an Annual Workshop.
-Unfortunately it was not held in 2021, but it is hoped that it can be held in 2023 and that funds can be allocated for this purpose.
-Although the modern style seems to be to use Zoom and other media for some conferences, it is my firm view - shared by the Board - that matters requiring close and frank personal sharing of views are best conducted face-to-face.
+Although the modern style seems to be to use Microsoft Teams and other media for some conferences, it is my firm view - shared by the Board - that matters requiring close and frank personal sharing of views are best conducted face-to-face.